Rei-SwitchBot/faq/en-us/Others.md

 1. Some of our products contain software that is licensed under the GNU General Public License (GPL) , GNU Lesser GeneralPublic License (LGPL) or otherwise.

 2. You may obtain the source code of such software and copy, distribute and modify it under the GPL, LGPT or other licenses.

-3. If you wish to obtain the GPL, please contact us by logging in to the SwitchBot application → Profile → Help and Feedback → Feedback.

 Note: This software is distributed as open source software, but the copyright belongs to the copyright holders listed in the source code.
 Please note that we will not be able to answer questions about the contents of the source code.